heysolomon/Mentor-Management-System-Team-6/README.md

 - Start the app with the command `npm run dev`
 - Navigate to the app on your browser with the url `http://localhost:****` where \*\*\*\* is the port number displayed on your terminal.

    4. Make sure the name is descriptive for your branch but not too long.
 Lead with what the the branch is doing eg new feature or bug but follow this pattern `type/branch-description` eg `feature/add-login-functionality.

-- Beckend -
+- Backend -

 ## Design